-Quickly draw beautiful SWOT, PEST, Value Chain, Five Forces, and other strategic analysis diagrams with powerful online strategic analysis tools
+Quickly create professional SWOT, PEST, Value Chain, Five Forces, and other strategic analysis diagrams with powerful strategic analysis tools

 SWOT is a business tool to analyze internal and external factors that can affect your business.
 SWOT Analysis, also known as SWOT Matrix, helps you evaluate strengths, weaknesses, opportunities and threats that your company face by focusing on your strengths, minimizing threats, and taking the greatest possible advantage of opportunities available to you.